 Approximately 2/3 of postnatal women return to a gap near their normal baseline measure, leaving c.
 1/3 with a larger gap & some level of dysfunction.
 (See references 1, 2 and 3)

-Any if you’re feeling bewildered by the whole thing, come along and join one of my postnatal classes and we can take it from there.
+If you’re feeling bewildered by the whole thing, get in touch for some 1-2-1 support (from me and/or a women’s health physiotherapist) or come along and join one of my postnatal classes and we can take it from there.

 (1) Mota PG, Pascoal AG, Carita AI, Bo K. Prevalence and risk factors of diastasis recti abdominis from late pregnancy to 6 months postpartum, and relationship to lumbo-pelvic pain.
 Man Ther.
 2015; 20: 200-205. http://dx.doi.org/10.1016./j.math.2014.09.002